Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: Preliminaries and Overall Setup

-The evaluations metrics for all experiments are Recall@$k$ and NDCG@$k$ ($k \in [5,10,20]$), which are the most commonly used metrics in related works.
-For training in section \ref{sec:PRE}, we adopt Cross-Entropy (CE) loss and set max epochs to 1000 and early stop when Recall@10 does not improve for 20 epochs.
-Each one one of all models is trained on a single NVIDIA-3090 GPU (24G).
-The training time of each model ranges between 40min to 3 hours depending on the dataset.
-For training in section \ref{sec:SAR} and \ref{sec:HF}, we keep the same settings as above except that (1) loss is changeable (2) models are most likely stopped by ray-tune adaptive tuning rather than early stopping.
-We re-train and test the model with the best hyper-parameters tuned to derive final results.
+\textbf{Training and evaluation} The evaluation metrics for all experiments are Recall@$k$ and NDCG@$k$ ($k \in [5,10,20]$), which are the most commonly used metrics in related works.
+We adopt Cross-Entropy (CE) loss when not explicitly mentioned otherwise and set max epochs to 1000 and early stop when Recall@10 does not improve for 20 epochs.
+Each one of all models is trained on a single NVIDIA-3090 GPU (24G).
+The training time of each model ranges from 40 minutes to 3 hours depending on the dataset.